 Q. When will legacy BroadSoft maintenance agreements be migrated to Cisco’s installed base?

-A. Maintenance agreement contract migration will happen in 2 phases.
+A. Maintenance agreement contract migration for active agreements will happen in 2 phases.
 Cisco Customer Experience will send email communications to you after your data has been migrated.

 Q. How many service contract numbers will I receive?